slouc/utils/README.md

-This file takes a fileUrl and a fileName as arguments as shown below node index.js --fileUrl http://www.pdf995.com/samples/pdf.pdf --fileName=pdf.pdf The Pdf is downloaded in foler downloads and the base64encoded txt file is stored in folder base64Encoded
+This file takes a fileUrl and a fileName as arguments as shown below node index.js --fileUrl http://www.pdf995.com/samples/pdf.pdf --fileName=pdf.pdf The Pdf is downloaded in folder downloads and the base64encoded txt file is stored in folder base64Encoded

 Steps to execute
 1. Clone repository